B-Cell Lymphoma Research Projects

-Using these PDX models, our Moon Shot researchers are collaborating with the Cancer Genomics Laboratory and Proteomics Moon Shot platforms to define the genetic and molecular profiles of a patient’s specific lymphoma cells.
+Using these PDX models, our Moon Shot researchers are collaborating with the Cancer Genomics Laboratory and Proteomics platforms within the Moon Shots Program™ to define the genetic and molecular profiles of a patient’s specific lymphoma cells.
 This patient-specific analysis allows our researchers to test various drug combinations and determine the most beneficial targeted therapy, or combination of therapies, for a specific patient throughout treatment.

 Our EXPLORE (A Pilot Study Evaluating Xenografts to Personalize Therapies in Relapsed Mantle Cell Lymphoma to Optimize Response) trial is the first patient-specific PDX-directed trial in lymphoma and is using extensive tumor profiling and “big data” to determine the most optimal patient-specific therapy for relapsed mantle cell lymphoma.